Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/control_point.md

 There are multiple particle system components that allow you to utilize control points.
 You will find control points in the following particle system components:

+#### Emitters
+* **Sphere random and box random:** Spawns particles in a sphere or box shape based on a control points position.

 #### Initializers
+* **Inherit control point velocity:** Applies a control points velocity to a particle.
-* **Position around control point:** Spawns particles around a control point.
+* **Position around control point:** Places particles around a control point.
-* **Position between control points:** Spawns particles between two control points.
+* **Position between control points:** Places particles between two control points.

 #### Operators
-* **Control Point Force:** Acts upon articles with a force, allowing you to push or pull particles when they come near the control point.
+* **Control point force:** Acts upon articles with a force, allowing you to push or pull particles when they come near the control point.
 When the control point is bound to the mouse cursor, allows you to push particles away.
-* **Vortex**: Creates a vortex movement which you can lock to a control point to position the vortex independently from the rest of the particle system.
+* **Vortex:** Creates a vortex movement which you can lock to a control point to position the vortex independently from the rest of the particle system.
+* **Maintain distance to control point:** Keeps the distance between a particle and a control point constant.
+* **Maintain distance between control points:** Keeps the relative distance between a particle and two control points constant.
+* **Reduce movement near control point:** Slows particles near a control point down.
+* **Collision operators:** Collision shapes can be attached to control points.